ralsina/markterm/README.md

 If you use "-" as the file argument, markterm will read from stdin.
 ```

+There is a similar `markmark` binary that will render markdown to markdown.

 ## Usage as a library

 1. Add the dependency to your `shard.yml`: